gniquyij/gooday/index.md

 I feel okay since things can't be worse - either get better or nothing is going to change, but sometimes anxious because of the uncertainty in practice.

-Recently I found reading kind of helpful on the stress so I wrote [gooday](https://github.com/vjyq/gooday).
+Recently I found reading kind of smoothed me.
+So, I wrote [gooday](https://github.com/vjyq/gooday).
 As a programmer, terminal might be the target I talk to most in a day.
 With gooday, when I new a tab/window in the terminal, a wording will pop up, which is like a sharing from a friend.